-38Ten Parmenter will be a positive impact on the community and aligns perfectly with the City of Middleton's and Dane County's affordable housing goals.
-The City of Middleton has prided itself on it's support of affordable housing with financial incentives and flexible zoning.
-These projects will be the 5th and 6th housing developments done by Jacob Klein in the city of Middleton.
+The second phase of University Park will continue positive impact on the community and aligns perfectly with the City of Madison's and Dane County's affordable housing goals as well as help to meet the needs of the City's general housing shortage.
+These projects will be the 5th and 6th housing developments built by Jacob Klein in the city of Madison.